leapcode/bitmask-dev/README.rst

 bundled version of the javascript UI.

 If you want to modify the javascript UI, then you need to be able to update the javascript bundle whenever a javascript or CSS source file changes.
+To support this, we build a python package of the javascript UI and install it in "development mode" so that changes to the contents of the package are reflected in bitmaskd immediately.

 Prerequisites::